SintLucasAllStars/CultFiction/README.md

 ## Choices and why

-I'm using Android because I haven't seen other students go for that option, and I wanted to do something that stands out at least a little bit.
+I'm using Android because I haven't seen many other students go for that option, and I wanted to do something that stands out at least a little bit.

 I've made the pixel-art myself, i've used the PSD's for the project so I could easily adjust on the fly.